 Florida Governor Ron DeSantis stated, “Based on the recommendations of our health officials here in the state of Florida, I am recommending to local municipalities and private entities to strongly consider limiting or postponing mass gatherings in the state of Florida.
 Taking proactive measures will help us flatten the curve of this.”

-Online registration opens Tuesday, May 26 and is required to participate in the activities listed below.
-Day-of and walk-up reservations are not accepted.
-Visit the recreation registration page to sign up.
+Online registration is now open for the activities listed below.
+Day-of and walk-up reservations are subject to availability.

 - Outdoor Pool Season Pass – Limited access to water fitness classes, lap swim, masters swimming, swim team and open swim times

 - Baseball/Softball/Tennis – One-on-one private instruction and lessons for youth

 City Park Amenities

 City parks are open with all park amenities for public use.
 Park visitors are encouraged to follow appropriate social distancing and safety protocols.

 - Basketball and racquetball courts are available for play with capacity limits.